MicrosoftDocs/azure-docs/articles/iot-edge/how-to-connect-downstream-device.md

 ## Use certificates with Azure IoT SDKs

 Azure IoT SDKs connect to an IoT Edge device using simple sample applications.
-The samples goal is to connect the device client and send telemetry messages to the gateway, then close the connection and exit.
+The samples' goal is to connect the device client and send telemetry messages to the gateway, then close the connection and exit.

 Before using the application-level samples, have the following: